HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking Rd files ...
-WARNING
-    ```
-    checkRd: (5) VanillaICE.Rd:0-7: Must have a \description
-    ```

 *   checking package dependencies ...
-NOTE
+ERROR
     ```
+    Packages required but not available: 'oligoClasses', 'crlmm'

     Packages which this enhances but not available for checking:
       'doMC', 'doMPI', 'doSNOW', 'doParallel', 'doRedis'
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespaces in Imports field not imported from:
-      ‘BSgenome.Hsapiens.UCSC.hg18’ ‘MatrixGenerics’
-      All declared Imports should be used.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # VaSP